-Often there are merchandising factors such as presentation stock, which will need to bypass a statistically generated safety stock value; however, that may not need to be a blanket policy.
-Instead, it is better to have an application that can generate a suggestion of the most profitable investment in safety stocks and be smart enough to incorporate presentation stock.
+There are always merchandising considerations, such as stock presentation, that may need to circumvent a statistically created protection stock value; however, this does not need to be a blanket strategy.
+Rather, it is best to provide an application that can produce a recommendation for the most attractive investment in safety stocks and be wise enough to have presentation stock.

 Better Order Management